Many farms are financed via debt, be it an overdraft to smooth seasonal cashflow, or long term loans for the purchase of the farm.

 Preparing a document to understand the current, or future, market value of an entity is a difficult task.
 It is often prepared ad-hoc, with assumptions based on best guess, rather than local knowledge or averages.

-Figured’s solution is the new Financial Position feature and report.
+Figured’s solution is the Statement of Position feature and report.

-It offers a market value balance sheet, underpinned by Xero accounts and data, but with the ability to revalue those accounts to account for deviation, or add additional off balance sheet Assets and Liabilities.
+It offers a market value balance sheet, underpinned by your accounting systems accounts and data, but with the ability to revalue those accounts to account for deviation, or add additional off balance sheet Assets and Liabilities.

 The Financial Position feature is tightly integrated with the rest of Figured’s tools, including:

 Market Values of Livestock on hand, driven by Management Valuations